AndreasChristensen89/salary_struggle/README.md

 Players are bound by the stats of their character in terms of choices.
 Each day is limited by the energy the character has, which can be extended with the use of items.
 Player is also limited in terms of money.
 I have chosen 10000 to be a starting point, so that the player has a little help, but not too much.

 # Django
+Following the advice of Code Institute I have not used Django v4, but 3.2. which is the longest supported version of Django available.
+The version of AllAuth that I have installed is incompatible with django 4, version 0.41.0

 ## Django Apps
 ### Salary_struggle - main
 ### Codex
 Contains the data in relation to the Items and Interviews found in the game

 Contains the Item and Interviewer models.
 Contains all the views and templates related to these which includes the pages for all items, all interviewers, as well as their detail pages.

 ### Grind
 Contains all the game data, excluding interviews.

 Contains all the views and templates for the game, excluding interviews.
 Views include all ajax requests, and the static folder includes all the JS files for progression, intro, and ajax.

 ### Home
-Application for the index page and contact pages.
+Application for the index page, contact pages, the about page, the 404 page, and the newsletter.

-Includes the home page, index, as well as the two contact pages; one for authenticated users and one for non-authenticated.
-Includes two forms for the two contact pages, templates for the views, and the three view functions
+Includes views for the the home page, index, the about page, as well as the two contact pages; one for authenticated users and one for non-authenticated.
+Includes two forms for the two contact pages, templates for the views, and the three view functions.

+The use of the 404 page has been specified in the main urls.py, which redirects it to the Home app.

 ### Interview
 Contains the part of the game related to interviews.

 Contains the views, templates, CSS, and JavaScript files for the interviews in the game.

 ### Leaderboard
 Application for the leaderboard, which displays best performances Contains the Leaderboard model, the view, and the template

 ### Premium
 Contains everything related to checkout, including payment, webhook handling, signals, and order creation

 Contains the Order model, and the OrderItem model that works together with the Order model.
 Contains signals file which calls the OrderItem model.
 Contains the checkout view, the checkout success view, and the cache checkout view.
 Contains the order form for placing orders.

 ### Profiles
 Contains everything related to profiles and the characters used in the game

 ### Shop
 Application for products in the shop, as well as their information.

 ### Shopping_bag
 Application that handles the shopping bag, adding, updating and removing.
 Makes shopping bag available across site.